D♯ Major

 How to play D♯ major on the piano

-Playing the D♯ major chord starts with finding the root of the chord: D♯.
+Playing the D♯ major chord starts with finding its root: D♯.
 To find the root, look for the black keys in groups of two.
-The black key to the right, between D and E, is D♯.
+The black key on the right is D♯.

-The D♯ major chord features the following notes: D♯, F𝄪, and A♯.
+The D♯ major chord has three notes: D♯, F𝄪 and A♯.
 You might more easily recognize F𝄪 as G on the piano.
 With your right hand, you would play the chord with the following fingers:

 A♯ - Fifth finger (5)